armkhudinyan/TOPEX/README.md

 3. In QGis *Plugins* section find *TOPEX* plugin.

 > [!NOTE]
-> Depending on your QGis version, you may need to manually install `rasterio` third party library in the same env as QGis.
+> Depending on your QGis version, you may need to manually install `rasterio` and `geopandas` third party libraries in the same env as QGis.
 > In case of multiprocessing in python (not via plugn), you will need to manually install `pathos` third parthy library.

+### Running from python code
+Explore the source code and how to run the analysis from jupyter notebook at `TOPEX/src`.